dmdequin/sentiment_analysis/README.md

 ## Getting Started

-The language used in this project is Python Version 3.8.2
+The language used in this project is Python 3.8.2

 ### Prerequisites